SovnSkyrim/Aldrnari/Known Issues.md

 # Aldrnari Known Issues:

 - Random Crashes refering skeletons: Can't fix.
 It's animation related, the game renders an NPC in a weird position and crashes.
 [Example](https://pastebin.com/1rjAwJnp) - Fix: Avoid the location for a few hours and come back later.
-- Falkreath Jarl House trapping: Known and being looked upon. - Fix: Use coc to tp somewhere else (falkreathexterior01 to stay in Falkreath)
+- Falkreath Jarl House trapping: being looked upon. - Fix: Use coc to tp somewhere else (falkreathexterior01 to stay in Falkreath)
+- Crash in Dragonsreach: Forwarded to the Interior Patch Team (I'm part of it).
+Fix being worked on.
 - Character Invisibility: Caused by HDT Armors, fix unknown.
 - Crash in Fellglow Keep: Caused by a Spell from MihailMods, being looked upon. - Solution: tgm/tcl and complete the quest.
 - Fellglow Keep missing Walls: Cause Unknown, looked upon.